Putain putain

 "Putain Putain" (literally "Whore whore" in French, though also a common curse word) is a 1983 song by Belgian rock group TC Matic.
 It was written by Arno Hintjens (known by the mononym Arno) and Jean-Marie Aerts.
 Released on the band's album Choco (1983), it was released as a single, with "Living On My Instinct" as the B-side.
 At the time, "Putain Putain" was a minor club hit in Belgium and France.
 It remains one of the band's biggest hits.

 Lyrics

+"Putain Putain" is a trilingual song, mostly sang in French, but with phrases in the dialect of Ostend (a type of West Flemish, his mother tongue) and English.
+The lyrics are mostly a series of non-connected, silly observations.
+The singer claims he is not a communist, cyclist, Catholic or a "footballiste" (association football player).
+He mentions he likes women and boys and "like I already said: I like dicks.".
+Singing in the Ostend dialect he makes observations about the length and girth of penises, concluding: